top of page

 - French Huguenot Genealogy Group Facebook.

-Great service and really interesting book.
-Thank you so much. - ebay Customer 2019
+Really interesting book.
+Thank you so much. - 2019

-Several months ago I ordered and received your book “The Early Silk Weavers of Spitalfields (1520-1720)”, which, being descended from Huguenot families, I thoroughly enjoyed.
+I read your book “The Early Silk Weavers of Spitalfields (1520-1720)”, which, being descended from Huguenot families, I thoroughly enjoyed.

 bottom of page